Teppei-Deguchi/prj-weak-supervision/README.md

 <img width="5760" height="3953" alt="Image" src="https://github.com/user-attachments/assets/a3992a10-a0ee-4f1b-b90c-4b452f42bf53" />

 ## Required packages
-The following is the required package and programs
+The following is the required packages and programs

 * python (3.10.0)
 * scikit-learn (1.5.2)